-9. What legal issues (if any) cannot be covered by usual legal due diligence?
+10. What legal issues (if any) are outside the

+scope of the usual legal due diligence process on an acquisition of real estate?

 Legal due diligence cannot cover Planning/Land Use and Forestry issues.

 However, this check is covered by the legal obligation of the seller to provide the notary public with all relevant Certificates and Solemn Declarations issued by Engineers and Surveyors, regarding the non-existence of any Urban Planning arbitrariness or their settlement and regarding the non-forestry character of the property, as well as with an Energy Performance Certificate.